 The COVID-19 pandemic arrived in the United States in March 2020, and the following travel and work restrictions led employment to collapse, resulting in an exceptionally brief but intense recession.
 The unemployment rate rose from 3.5% in February 2020 to 14.7% in April 2020 before falling to 4% by the end of 2021, limited by $5 trillion in pandemic relief expenditures.
 The stock market dropped 34% yet recovered its high in 33 days, an unusually quick reversal.

-The US CPI inflation dropped to 8.3% in August on a yearly basis from 8.5% in the previous month.
-The figure was higher than expected, pointing to a decline to 8.1%.
+The US CPI inflation dropped to 8.2% in September 2022 on a yearly basis from 8.3% in the previous month.
+The figure was higher than expected.
 Many of the factors driving inflation last year, such as supply interruptions from Covid and increased food costs as a result of severe storms and drought, were not unique to the United States.
 The cause for soaring inflation was increased demand, which was fueled by the unprecedented $5 trillion (£4.1 trillion) in expenditure authorised by the US government to safeguard households and businesses from the economic catastrophe of the pandemic.